-If you only buy a small car that you are going to use daily and pay in cash, I believe that there is no issue with having a car!
+If you only buy a small car that you will use daily and pay in cash, I believe there is no issue with having a car!

-For my situation, cars win on almost all fronts except for the environment and the usage of your time.
+In my situation, cars win on almost all fronts except for the environment and the usage of your time.
 We save some money compared to public transportation.
 I also save a lot of time every day.
-And it is much more convenient since you can drive to work at any time, not only at fixed times.
+And it is much more convenient since you can drive to work anytime, not only at fixed times.
 The first downside is that most of the time inside your car is mostly wasted.
-And finally, the car is the loser given the environment.
+And finally, the car is the loser, given the environment.

 On the other hand, if you are living in the city, public transportation is probably better.
 Cars are not bad.
 They are just another choice.
 As for the environment, if you drive a small car and try to have always several people in it, the impact is not as bad as most people say!

 Of course, my comparison only holds for my case.
 I do not drive much, and I do not like to go out a lot.
-Moreover, public transportation in Switzerland is incredibly expensive, I think.
+Moreover, public transportation in Switzerland is incredibly expensive.
 The most important thing to remember is that cars are not bad for your budget.
-You need to do the comparison yourself to find out which would suit your situation the best!
+You must compare yourself to determine which would suit your situation the best!

-To learn about cars, you should start by learning about car insurance in Switzerland.
+To learn about cars, you should learn about car insurance in Switzerland.

 Enough about me, what do you prefer?
 Cars or public transportation?